railwayapp/docs/src/docs/reference/pricing.md

 </Collapse>

 <Collapse title="How do I view and manage my subscription?">
-To view and manage your subscription, visit your account page.
+To view and manage your subscription, visit the [billing section](https://railway.app/account/billing) in your account page.
 </Collapse>

 <Collapse title="How can I get a receipt?">